sourcegraph/about/blogposts/2022/developer-productivity.md

 It is to our benefit, and to the benefit of our industry and society at large, to advance mental models that reflect the reality of our work and honor its essential creativity.

 In this post, I've sketched out some pictures that resonate with one developer—me.
 What about you?
 When you think about your own creative process and your team’s processes, what pictures come to mind?
 Let us know in the comments on Reddit or Twitter.

+_Huge thanks to Dan Robinson, Thorsten Ball, Stephen Gutekanst, Timothy Liu, and Nick Moore for providing feedback on this post._

 ### More posts like this